Free Excel Hacks and Templates for New Business Owners

 - Press save.

-- Enter the items you want to appear in the dropdown list in the cells in column A. Each item should be entered into its own cell.
+- Enter the items you want to appear in the dropdown list in the cells in column A. Each item should be entered into its own cell in an Excel sheet.

 - Select the cell where you want the dropdown to appear.